turingschool/curriculum/source/paths/advanced_rails_two_day.markdown

 You belong here if:

 * You feel *very* comfortable working with Ruby and Rails
-* You have built several Rails projects
+* You have built several Rails projects or spent months on a real project
 * You're interested in some new ideas
 * You're willing to wrestle with things that might not work the first time